-We house some of the most disadvantaged and vulnerable members of society.
+Stonewater houses some of the most disadvantaged and vulnerable members of society.
 Many residents are long-term unemployed and have a range of social, health and care needs that require a specialist approach to housing management.

-In many of our areas of operation, demand for affordable housing consistently outstrips supply, fuelled by rising house prices and limited availability.
+In many of Stonewater's areas of operation, demand for affordable housing consistently outstrips supply, fuelled by rising house prices and limited availability.